flexcompute/tidy3d/tidy3d/README.md

 The webAPI as defined in `web/` is used to talk to the server and provides a set of API calls for managing jobs.

+### Constants

+Several physical constants are defined in `constants.py` as well as the default value for various parameters, like `td.inf`.

 ### Miscellaneous

 The `viz` module provides methods for visualizing various components and output data.